GDS ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, July 11, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of GDS Holdings Limited (NASDAQ: GDS) alleging that the Company violated federal securities laws.
+NEW YORK, July 10, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of GDS Holdings Limited ( GDS) alleging that the Company violated federal securities laws.

 Class Period: April 12, 2021 to April 3, 2023